bizz84/movie_app_state_management_flutter/README.md

 ## Future Roadmap

-- Convert project to null safety (once the Freezed package supports this).
 - Add more screens
 - Polish the UI
 - Replace `http` with `dio` to support request cancellation